linrunner/tlp-doc/introduction.rst

 .. important::

-    TLP will take care of the majority of settings that :command:`powertop --autotune` would, and with less trial and error, see :doc:`/faq/powertop`.
+    TLP will take care of the majority of settings that :command:`powertop --autotune` would, but with less trial and error.
+See :doc:`/faq/powertop`.

 .. _intro-how-it-works: